 Legal Services

 CRIS provides a full range of legal services for those with immigration issues.
-We have a team of three full-time immigration lawyers and two paralegals who help hundreds of people each year.
+We have a team of four full-time immigration lawyers and four paralegals who help hundreds of people each year.
 Read below to find out who is eligible for CRIS legal services, what services are provided, and how to schedule an appointment.

 Eligibility